The Asylum Act and Regulation foresee the cessation of refugee status in the following cases:

 Similar grounds are foreseen for the cessation of subsidiary protection.

 Cessation is not applied to any specific group in practice.
-In the case of changes in the circumstances of their countries of origin, refugees and beneficiaries of subsidiary protection can ask for a long‐residence permit in order to remain in Spain, which is granted without many problems in practice.
+In the case of changes in the circumstances of their countries of origin, refugees and beneficiaries of subsidiary protection can ask for a long‐residence permit to remain in Spain, which is granted without many problems in practice.

-In 2018, the OAR took cessation decisions in 4 cases, all concerning Syrian holders of subsidiary protection.
 In 2021, the OAR adopted cessation decision in 3 cases, one regarding a refugee status and two related to subsidiary protection cases.

 Procedure for cessation